xavdid/advent-of-code/blog/src/pages/index.md

 [Advent of Code](https://adventofcode.com) is a programming-focused puzzle contest run every December by [Eric Wastl](http://was.tl/).
 The puzzles are imaginative and engaging; there's nothing quite like them.

 I've been solving portions of Advent of Code since 2017 but I've only been writing solutions since 2020.
-I was a mentor in Zapier's _Path Into Engineering_ program at the time.
+At the time, I was a mentor in Zapier's _Path Into Engineering_ program.
 In an effort to ensure everyone (regardless of their programming experience) could solve the puzzles, I started writing full explanations for every puzzle that anyone familiar with Python could follow.

 I adored this routine.
 Not only did it ensure I understood the problem (and my code) enough to communicate a solution, it helped me iterate on my code as I was forced to explain it.
 It turns out that being able to explain your code is an important skill in software engineering.
 Who would have guessed!